mattmakai/fullstackpython.com/source/content/posts/160511-send-sms-text-message-python.markdown

 and Authentication Token into your Python code.

 <img src="/source/static/img/160511-send-sms-python/console-tokens.png" width="100%" class="technical-diagram img-rounded">

+Enter the following code into the interpreter or into the new Python file.

     # we import the Twilio client from the dependency we just installed
     from twilio.rest import TwilioRestClient